-Being an employer in the food industry today is a tough job.
-Organising training or taking on an apprentice can seem like hard work.
+Being an employer in the food industry today is getting tougher every day.
+Recruitment, organising training or taking on an apprentice can seem like hard work.
 Yet it’s a must if you want to stay ahead of the competition.
-Here’s how we can help
+Here’s how we can help.

 Our experience in vocational education makes us pretty good judges of skills training centres.
-We also like to get to know apprenticeship training providers personally.
-This means we can match up your staff with the food training courses that teach the particular food skills you need your people to have.
+We also have solid connections with apprenticeship training providers nationwide.
+This means we can help match up your staff with food training courses that teach the skills you need.